 Offering shares to the public gives the opportunity to spread the risk of company ownership among a large number of shareholders.
 This may allow early investors in the company to sell some of their own shares at a profit while still retaining a substantial stake in the company.

-Obtaining capital from a wide range of investors has some advantages over relying on one or two “angel investors”, as many private companies will choose to do to facilitate growth.
-While an angel investor may provide a large amount of capital and expertise, the founders may not be comfortable with the level of influence over the company’s direction that the angel will often expect.
+Obtaining capital from a wide range of investors has some advantages over relying on one or two ‘angel investors’, as many private companies will choose to do to facilitate growth.
+An angel investor may provide a large amount of capital and expertise.
+However, the founders may not be comfortable with the level of influence over the company’s direction that the angel will often expect.

 3 Other finance opportunities